andreidumitras/Autonomous-Telescope/README.md

 This project was my Bachelor's Degree Thesis.
 The code controls an automated telescope built from a manual equatorial mount.
 The telescope contains:
- - Raspberry Pi3 - the controller
+ - one Raspberry Pi3 - the controller
  - one accelerometer
  - one magnetometer
  - one GPS sensor